 Here’s a look at how to visit the Mutianyu Great Wall of China by public transport including entrance fees for 300 yuan / S$60 or less.
 Info and costs are based on my own experience.

-- Tickets and entrance to Mutianyu Great Wall
+- Getting your tickets to the Mutianyu Great Wall of China

 - Total Cost and Itinerary